The research is clear on positive attitude

 Want to learn more about Rethinking Positive Thinking and WOOP?
 Check out these additional resources and videos!

-Re-Thinking Positive Thinking- Link to Rasmussen College eBook
+Re-Thinking Positive Thinking- Link to Rasmussen University eBook

 Generate Press.
 (2019, May 22).
 50 Positive Attitude Quotes to Highlight the Power of Attitude.
 Retrieved June 22, 2019, from https://thegoalchaser.com/positive-attitude-quotes/